xwmx/nb/README.md

 #### Private Repositories and Git Credentials

-Syncing with private repositories requires configuring git to not prompt you for your credentials.
+Syncing with private repositories requires configuring git to not prompt you for credentials.
 For repositories cloned over HTTPS [you can cache your credentials with git ](https://docs.github.com/en/free-pro-team@latest/github/using-git/caching-your-github-credentials-in-git) and for repositories cloned over SSH you can